evanpeterjones/ross/README.md

 # ross
-an rss project I'm working on
+an rss project I'm working on, idk lol